kaurprabjyot/wdio-assessment/README.md

 - Run the following command to run all the tests

    `npm run test:all`
-- Run this command to generate the report.
+- Run this command to generate the report.(The report will be open in the browser)

   `npm run allure-report-generate`